goerlitz/script-collection/shotwell/README.md

 # Shotwell Photo Organizer

-A collection of scripts that implement batch processing functions for features which are not available in Shotwell
+Shotwell is nice tool to organize a personal photo collection.
+But it is missing some features.
+Hence, this collection of scripts implements some additional batch processing functions which can be quite useful.

 * remove raw CR2 files for photos with low rating
 * rename photo directories to include the name of the event in Shotwell
+* move a directory to a different location (bug in Shotwell messes it up for raw images)

+All script directly access and alter the Shotwell database.
+Use with care and always make a backup.

 ## Setup